nadiand/hep_transformer/README.md

 The trained models for which best scores are reported in the paper, are included in the `models/` folder.

+## Using the Code Base
+To train a model, simply run the `training.py` file and provide it with the commandline arguments it expects: `max_nr_hits, nr_epochs, data_path, model_name, nr_enc_layers, embedding_size, hidden_dim, data_type, dropout, early_stop`.
+Some have a set default value that can be see in the `training.py.` file.
+Alernatively, you can run the `training_flash.py` file, which expects the same arguments, but also makes use of Flash Attention instead of the default Multi-Head Attention.

+To evaluate a model using the TrackML score, simply run the `test.py` file from the `evaluation\` directory and provide it with the commandline arguments it expects: `max_nr_hits, data_path, model_name, nr_enc_layers, embedding_size, hidden_dim, data_type, dropout`.
+Alternativelly, to also obtain the three additional efficiency metrics and the timing information (CPU and GPU time) of running the model, run the `performance_stats.py` file from the same directory.
+It expects the same arguments.

+Example usage can be found in `script_train.sh` and `evaluation\script_test.sh`.

 ## Author
 All code, unless explicitly stated, is produced by Nadezhda Dobreva.
 The author is part of the wider Trackformers: Transformers for tracking project.
 This repository contains only the implementations contributed to Nadezhda Dobreva.